stefanodixon-ux/webMAN-MOD/README.md

 - Patch LV1, LV2, process memory or in binary files.
 Can be chained with search for text or binary strings and patterns.
 - Dump full RAM, LV1, LV2, VSH, RSX or a process memory range.
 - Support for remote view & update XRegistry settings
+- Artemis patch engine integrated with PS3MAPI and other modules
 - Remote syscalls

 #### Screen & video capture